 For more details contact the service provider in your area:-

-Three local organisations have recently been awarded a contract to provide NI businesses with a FREE Workplace Health and Well-being Support Service.
+Two local organisations have recently been awarded a contract to provide NI businesses with a FREE Workplace Health and Well-being Support Service, called Work Well Live Well.

 The service aims to mentor and support businesses through a structured four stage process with the ultimate aim of improving the health and well-being of the workforce.